 The earbuds sport a minimalist design and come in four colors: black, ivory, navy, and moss.
 Don’t let the clean look fool you, though; these are packed to the gills with sensors.
-Both housings have proximity sensors which automatically pause media playback when the earbuds are removed.
+Both housings have proximity sensors that automatically pause media playback when the earbuds are removed.
 Plus, the microphone array uses accelerometers to detect when you’re speaking.
 The same sensors automatically power the earbuds off when dormant.

-The H1 chip is also responsible for the Powerbeat Pro’s insane battery life.
+The H1 chip is also responsible for the Powerbeats Pro’s insane battery life.
 Listeners get 10 hours, 52 minutes of playback on a single charge when used with an iPhone XS Max, which is remarkable for true wireless technology.
 The case holds an additional 1.5 charges, allowing for more than 24 hours of playback.
 It also supports fast charging whereby five minutes in the case affords 1.5 hours of playback.

 How do the Powerbeats Pro sound?

 The Powerbeats Pro support the AAC Bluetooth codec and sound good.
 Beats’ bass-heavy sound is recognizable yet inoffensive.
 Much of the bass response is attributed to the nozzles and ear tips.
 By creating a proper seal, outside noise is less likely to undermine low-end reproduction.
 This makes your music more clear.